hashicorp/vault-client-dotnet/docs/Secrets.md

 <a name="openldapreadlibrarystatus"></a>
 # **OpenLDAPReadLibraryStatus**
-> void OpenLDAPReadLibraryStatus (string name, string openldapMountPath = null)
+> void OpenLDAPReadLibraryStatus (string name, string openldapMountPath = "openldap", TimeSpan? wrapTTL = null)

 Check the status of the service accounts in a library set.